 By March 31 of a Rate Case Year the Parties shall update the table below with the amount of «Customer Name»’s Above-CHWM Load to be served with a Market Exchange.

-Drafter’s Note: To fill out the table below, use the annual average megawatt amount from the Committed Power Purchase Amounts tables in Exhibit A for the applicable Fiscal Years as the Above-CHWM Load amounts to be served with a Market Exchange.
+Drafter’s Note: To fill out the table below, use the annual Average Megawatt amount from the Committed Power Purchase Amounts tables in Exhibit A for the applicable Fiscal Years as the Above-CHWM Load amounts to be served with a Market Exchange.
 If a customer does not have a Mid-C Resource Over Non-Firm, just retain the red text as stated in the template.
 If a customer has Committed Power Purchase Amounts exchanged over multiple transmission systems, add additional rows in each Fiscal Year for each transmission system and add the name of the transmission systems.